 Every now and then, Duolingo will release fresh codes that will let you snag a Super Duolingo subscription for nothing.

-For September 2022, Duolingo is offering a mega 30-day free trial of Super Duolingo using the promo code DRACARYS.
+For instance, back in September 2022, Duolingo offered a mega 30-day free trial of Super Duolingo using the promo code DRACARYS.

-To get your free month, simply click here.
-Keep in mind though that for this one you’ll need to enter payment details.
+Keep in mind though that with promo codes you’ll usually need to enter payment details as well.
 However, so long as you cancel before the 30 days end, you won’t get charged.